-As in the case of the standalone version, copying the underlying HDFS files is not a suitable way of performing backups as the integrity of the backed up data would then not be guaranteed.
+In the case of the standalone version, copying the underlying HDFS files is not a suitable way of performing backups.
+The integrity of the backed up data would not be guaranteed.

 In order to ensure you backup a coherent set of HDFS files for the data stored in HBase, you should first create a HBase snapshot.
 Note that due to the distributed nature of HBase, your snapshot may not reflect a global state of your data unless you stop the

 Directory Warp 10 components during the time of the snapshot.